 Our specially trained team of orthopedists, along with physical specialists from STARS (Sports Therapy and Rehabilitation Services), are available to screen athletes who may be at risk of ACL injuries.
 Our clinical team works with coaches, sports teams and individuals to help reduce the risk of injury and improve performance.

 Our team of professionals understands the demands of each sport and what’s required to keep athletes off the sidelines and performing at the highest level possible.
 We treat all levels of athletes participating in all sports.

-Our experts at the Orthopaedic Institute have put together a mini-series of instructional videos to help you prevent ACL injury.
+Our experts have put together a mini-series of instructional videos to help you prevent ACL injury.
 It is best to watch and perform these exercises in order, but each exercise can also be performed on its own.
-Please review the general guidelines video below and always warm up before beginning the routine.
+Please review the general guidelines video and always warm up before beginning the routine.